-Many of our patients at Vancouver Orthodontics find that they have trouble talking when they first get their braces.
+Many of our patients at Greater Vancouver Orthodontics find that they have trouble talking when they first get their braces.
 The following tips will help you get accustomed to talking while wearing braces!

 You shouldn't feel embarrassed if you have a hard time speaking when you first get your braces.
 It's actually an extremely common problem, so don't worry: with some patience, and by following some of these steps, you’ll be talking like you normally do before you know it.